 On average, users spend 10 to 20 seconds on a web page before navigating away.
-To help improve users’ time on page, and overall website experience, many small businesses have begun to use automated customer communication tools.
+To help improve users’ time on page, and overall website experience, many businesses have begun using artificial intelligence for small businesses to automate customer communication through the use of AI-powered tools.

 AI-based customer communication allows your customers to solve problems on your website, without interacting with a company representative.
 These tools help customers find answers to a variety of questions they might have about products, services, or the company.

 An automated customer messaging tool can take many forms on a website.
 The tool appears as a chat box in the bottom-right corner of a web page.
 In other cases, customers might find the tool on a website’s “Contact Us” page.

 Automated customer communications provide many benefits to website users, supporting revenue generation throughout every stage of the business lifecycle.
 Still, the tools aren’t meant to replace real communication.
 AI communication tools are often simplified, auto-response features that primarily address simple, keyword-based customer questions.

 For a more robust, automated customer communication tool, many businesses will consider an intelligent answering service — capable of collecting leads, scheduling customer calls, and even transferring highly qualified prospects to internal sales teams.

 Competitor analysis is a regular step for most businesses during the product lifecycle.
 Particularly in competitive industries, companies want to know how their products stack up against the competition.
 Many businesses today use competitor analysis tools for insight into competitor behaviors.